OutSystems/docs-howtos/src/front-end/front-end-architecture/front-end-architecture.md

 The OutSystems UI is the base application, containing all the UI patterns and screen templates ready to use.

 The red squares represent the **OutSystems UI** patterns.
-The light blue squares represent the changed styles that have the rules to customize your **Corporate Styles**.
-These base on the **OutSystems UI**.
+The yellow squares represent the changed styles that have the rules to customize your **Corporate Styles**.
+These are based on the **OutSystems UI**.
-The light blue triangles represent the new patterns.
+The yellow triangles represent new **Corporate Styles** patterns.
 These square and triangle patterns defined at **Corporate Styles** are used in all your applications and can be changed at specific Themes.
 For example, the **Apps** theme on the left side has a new circle pattern, the **Internal Apps** theme has a new pentagon pattern, and the **Partners Apps** theme has a new diamond pattern.

 You can have several applications based on these themes.
 At the current example, you have external apps that share the same properties defined in the **Apps** theme, internal apps that share the same **Internal Apps** theme, and partner apps that share the **Partner Apps** theme, all these based on the **Corporate Styles**.